chrisrueger/jdk-packages/README.md

 ## Example Outputs

-The following output can be expected.
+The following output can be expected using the different scripts.

+### Example 1: Simple ouput

 ```shell
 # list_jdk_packages.sh 17 mac aarch64